D-spec-sec/InfoSec/Security Framework Types.md

 ## SABSA,
-which stands for Sherwood Applied Business Security Architecture, is a framework and methodology for developing risk-driven enterprise information security and cybersecurity architectures.
+Which stands for Sherwood Applied Business Security Architecture, is a framework and methodology for developing risk-driven enterprise information security and cybersecurity architectures.
 It was created by David Lynas and is widely used to design and implement security solutions that align with business objectives.
 SABSA provides a holistic and structured approach to information security, focusing on integrating security into the overall business strategy.
 Key features and components of SABSA include: